amunn/image-handout/README.md

 ## Good citation practices

-It's important to make it clear where your examples are coming from, so I always make the `\author` field the actual citaion of the paper.
+It's important to make it clear where your examples are coming from, so I always make the `\author` field the actual citation of the paper.
 If you use `biblatex` this is very simple.
 Suppose you have a `.bib` file entry `Author2022` you would do the following, which puts the title of the paper as the title of the handout, and the full citation as the author.
 Of course if your handout has more content than just the paper, you may want to add a separate bibliography elsewhere in the document.

 ```
 \usepackage[style=apa]{biblatex}